Who says treating yourself is reserved for the weekends? Pamper yourself with a weekday high tea

 1 The Knolls, Capella Singapore, Sentosa Island, Singapore 098297.
 High tea is served daily from 3pm to 5pm, $39.90++ per person.

-This fixture at Fairmont Singapore is no small contender in the cocktail scene – last year, it was one of Asia’s 50 best bars last year and was also home to the Bar Awards’ Bartender of the Year, Tom Hogan.
+This fixture at Fairmont Singapore is no small contender in the cocktail scene – it was one of Asia’s 50 best bars and a former winner of Bar Awards’ Bartender of the Year.
 But did you know it also whips up a mouthwatering afternoon tea too?
-All types of treats are available – think ikura roe lemon cucumber, Boston Maine lobster roll, and banoffee pie.
-You can even find specialised scones too such as honey oat square scones.
+All types of treats are available – think ikura roe sandwiches, homemade pork sausages and sweet potato coconut cone.
+You can even find a gluten-free menu too.
 Talk about an antidote to your mid-week blues!

 PARKROYAL on Pickering

 Aside from being the birthplace of the Singapore Sling, the colonial marvel that is Raffles Singapore also houses the Tiffin Room that’s known for its curry buffets and high tea.
 Served in a three-tier stand are assorted sandwiches (tuna with mayonnaise, salmon with cream cheese, turkey ham and chicken with mayonnaise, to name a few) and pastries such as strawberry pistachio tartlet and banana crumble.
 And if you’re craving something Oriental, there’s even a dim sum station with free-flow dumplings and baos.
 There’s also a dairy- and gluten-free high tea menu too, so your whole clique can get classy.
 Note that due to restoration, the restaurant is temporarily closed.
 Afternoon tea will be served in the Grand Lobby when the hotel reopens so guests can dine as daylight softly streams in from the skylight.

 Brasserie Les Saveurs